-After adding content to your table, you can format your table to show or hide cells, as well as lock specific cells to prevent further changes.
+After adding content to your table, you can format your table to show or hide cells, move columns and rows, as well as lock specific cells to prevent further changes.

 You can combine multiple cells into one cell by using the merge and split options.

 - Select the cells you want to merge.

 - Right-click the cells and select Merge Cells from the dropdown menu.

 - Select how you want to merge the cells.